Polyconseil/xlsx_streaming/docs/introduction.rst

 contains only one row, this row cell's datatypes are used as datatypes for all generated rows.
 If the template contains more than one row, the first row is kept as is (header row) and the second row cell's datatypes are used as datatypes for all generated rows.
+The template must be open as binary.

 .. _openpyxl: https://openpyxl.readthedocs.org/en/default/